How Does Barometric Pressure Affect Fishing?

 High Pressure

-In high-pressure systems, there is more weight on the water and therefore more gravity at play.
-This means smaller particles such as zooplankton and phytoplankton will be sitting a bit deeper and therefore the fish might be too.
+In high-pressure systems, there is more weight on the water and, therefore, more gravity at play.
+This means smaller particles, such as zooplankton and phytoplankton, will sit a bit deeper; therefore, the fish will be, too.

 Of course, this can have the opposite effect when the water has been too cold and needs warming up, like in springtime.